LucasOta/posts/dev.to/Slack-boost-your-teams-productivity.md

 8. Remove previews
 9. One Single Message
 10. Avoid Direct Messages when talking about the project
-11. Adopting one of this practices is a team work
+11. Adopting these practices is a team work
 12. Conclusion